5 Reasons for Neck Pain and their Treatment

 - In addition, this problem is accompanied by a tingling sensation and a loss of strength in one arm or hand.

-- The only positive information about this incurable disease is that its progress is slow.
+- The only positive thing about this incurable disease is that its progress is slow.
 In addition, there are treatments that can offer us a good quality of life.

 4. Herniated discs: disabling and painful

-Although herniated discs are less frequent than lumbar hernias, their progress can be equally problematic.
+Although herniated discs are less frequent than lumbar hernias, their development can be equally problematic.

 - When you suffer from a herniated disc this means that your spine loses its flexibility and elasticity.
 Furthermore, the ligaments surrounding the discs become brittle and tear, which causes neck pain, back pain and difficulty in moving.